-In assignments both instances, participations of such loans must be capable of being freely traded and transferred between investors in the loans.
+In both instances, assignments or participations of such loans must be capable of being freely traded and transferred between investors in the loans.
 Participations typically will result in the Fund having a contractual relationship only with a lender as grantor of the participation but not with the borrower.
-The Fund acquires a participation interest only if the lender(s) interpositioned between the Fund and the borrower is determined by the Manager be When creditworthy. purchasing loan participations, the Fund assumes the economic risk associated with the corporate borrower and the credit risk associated with an interposed bank or other financial intermediary.
-Loan assignments typically involve a transfer of debt from a lender to a party.
-When purchasing assignments, the Fund assumes the credit risk associated with the corporate borrower only.
+The Fund acquires a participation interest only if the lender(s) interpositioned between the Fund and the borrower is by the Manager determined to be creditworthy.
+When purchasing loan participations. the Fund assumes the economic risk associated with the corporate borrower and the credit risk associated with an interposed bank or other financial intermediary.
+Loan assignments typically involve a transfer of debt from a lender to a third party.
+When purchasing loan assignments, the Fund assumes the credit risk associated with the corporate borrower only.